jackieliang5985/207-PROJECT/README.md

 * Presenter: Loads and displays the saved mind map data on request.

 **Adding Text-Based Nodes:**
-* User Story: John creates a text node, types in an idea, and positions it on the mind map board.
+* User Story: John wants to make draggable text nodes and position it on the mind map board.
 * Assigned to: Eric
-* Use Case: The user can create and position text nodes by typing in content and dragging nodes around the board to organize their mind map visually.
+* Use Case: The user makes a draghable text node and position text nodes by holding left click button on the node to move around the board to organize their mind map visually.

 * Interactor: Listens for user input to create text nodes.
 * Controller: Manages node creation and positioning.
 * Presenter: Displays text nodes at specified positions on the board.

-**Adding Image-Based Nodes:**
+**Adding Elements Within Mind Map:**
 * User Story: John uploads an image as a draggable node on the board.
 * Assigned to: Sudharshan
 * Use Case: The user selects an image from their device, which appears as a draggable node on the board, allowing the inclusion of visual references in the mind map.